mbrukman/reimplementing-ml-papers/alexnet/README.md

 1. We haven't yet trained or tested this network, as we don't yet have access to the ImageNet dataset which requires registration & approval to be able to download it.
-2. We haven't yet implemented the Local Response Normalization layer after the first two convolutional passes; the points where they should be added are marked with `TODO`s in the notebook.
-3. This simple implementation does not split the data across 2 GPUs as described in the paper for simplicity, and because we no longer have such resource constraints in today's GPUs.

 ## References